 Delaware Alternative Teacher Certification

 Prospective educators who have earned a bachelor’s degree but did not complete a teacher preparation program as part of the traditional route to licensure may be eligible for alternative teacher certification in Delaware.
-Alternative certification routes can allow you to work towards the requirements of standard certification while you teach, offering a streamlined pathway to the classroom.
-Continue reading to learn more about whether these pathways may be a fit for you.
+Alternative teacher preparation programs, also known as non-traditional programs, are designed for those who have a bachelor’s degree outside of education and typically lead to the award of a certificate or master’s degree.
+If you don’t already have a bachelor’s degree, see our guide to traditional certification in Delaware.
+Continue reading to learn more about whether an alternative teacher preparation pathway may be a fit for you.

 Requirements for Alternative Certification

 The minimum requirement to pursue alternative teacher certification in Delaware is typically a bachelor’s degree, depending on the pathway to licensure pursued.
 Most pathways require additional education through a teacher preparation program.
 Candidates may also be interested in earning a master’s degree in education, or in a core subject that includes an approved certification program, in order to qualify for certification.

 Types of Alternative Teaching Licenses in Delaware